The 12 Steps From The Big Book

 “Nothing so much insures immunity from drinking as intensive work with other alcoholics.” p89 Big Book

-It is our hope that you find the information on this website and participation at the Spiritual Solution workshops helpful in achieving and maintaining sobriety through taking the 12 steps and then taking others through the same 12 steps.
-This is how AA works.
+It is our hope that you find the information on this website and participation at the Spiritual Solution workshops helpful in achieving and maintaining sobriety and abstinence through taking the 12 steps and then taking others through the same 12 steps.